 Mono-Man's construction is as genuine as possible, in regards to the prehistoric time it relates to.

-Made of hide-glue, goat skin and red cedar, Its stage-use led me to play with light and use transparency in its making:
+Made of hide-glue, goat skin and red cedar, Its theatrical use invites to use transparency in its making.

 Corde à vide is a work for an instrumentalist suspended in the center of a chime of plucked string instruments.